HaMerotz LaMillion 2: Leg 6 (Czech Republic → China)

-For this leg's Double Battle, teams competed in a sunflower seed-cracking race.
+For this leg's Duel, teams competed in a sunflower seed-cracking race.
 Teams had to crack open sunflower seeds with their mouths, and the first team to fill their scale with 25 g of de-shelled seeds would receive their next clue while the team that lost had to wait for the next team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 This leg's Detour was a choice between מלצרות (Meltzerot – Waitressing) or גלגל ביש המזל (Gelgel Beysh HaMazel – Wheel of Misfortune).
 For both Detour options, teams had to travel by a marked-pedicab to Nine Gates Snack Restaurant.
 In Waitressing, teams had to take orders from eight restaurant patrons, spoken in Mandarin Chinese.
 Teams then had to go into the kitchen, retrieve the correct dishes and serve them to the correct people to receive their next clue.
 In Wheel of Misfortune, each team member had to spin a Lazy Susan with the names of Chinese meals on it and eat whatever they landed on to receive their next clue.

 In this leg's Roadblock, one team member had to drink a cup of medicinal tea then endure a painful 20-minute reflexology foot massage before receiving their next clue from the masseuse.
 If they stopped the massage, they would have to endure another 20-minute session.